 Sand that is dyed will usually stain the reptile, but the dye will not harm their skin.

-Sand does clump when wet, sticks to wet feet, and does not help with odor control, but some reptiles, like the sand boa, need sand to burrow.
+Sand does clump when wet, sticks to wet feet, and does not help with odor control, but some reptiles, such as the sand boa, need sand to burrow.